-Introduction to Codes of Practice (COPs)
+Introduction to Codes of Practice

-Codes of practice (COPs) and templates help you meet the regulatory requirements for your food operation.
+Codes of Practice (COPs) and templates help you meet the regulatory requirements for your food operation.

 If you’re a food operator or handle food, COPs and templates help you meet New Zealand regulatory requirements for your operation.
 They’re often used as a key tool to develop risk management programmes (RMPs) or food control plans (FCPs).